Pistolerismo: The Army and

-Anido's nomination finally established the superiority of military authorities on civil ones in the administration of the public order.
+Anido's nomination finally established the superiority of military authorities over the civil ones in the administration of the public order.
 Civil authorities were completely deprived of real powers and almost for two years Anido created an autonomous military dictatorship in the middle of Liberal Spain.
 In this period levels of violence reached their apex and for defeating CNT and anarchist action groups the counter-revolutionary front adopted some brutal strategies, such as mass deportations, depredations, indiscriminate body searches in streets, arbitrary arrests and forced closures of trade union's sections and newspapers.